Ever wondered what our members get up to when they... Read more →

 Emergency Safety cover will be provided; at a minimum this will include the BLDSA rescue boat and a number of canoes spaced around the course.

 All persons are advised to report any incidents, including near misses, to a nominated person who shall be named at the championship briefing meeting.

 The BLDSA has in place Anti-Bullying and Child & Vulnerable Adult Policies.
-Copies of which may be obtained from the BLDSA Hon.
-Child & Vulnerable Adult Officer.
+Copies of which may be obtained from the BLDSA Safeguarding Officer.

 Any person associated with the swim is expected to pay any car park charges that may be due from the parking of their vehicle.